Definition

 Now, as Generation Z (born between 1997 and 2012) begins to permeate the workforce, there's an even greater shift.
 While they've inherited the adaptability and tech-savviness of millennials, they're also demonstrating a keen sense of pragmatism, possibly shaped by growing up during times of economic and sociopolitical volatility.
 It's expected that the employment landscape will continue to evolve at an unprecedented pace as employers increasingly engage Gen Z employees, who grew up with digital systems and have a deep sense of purpose and desire for rapid career advancement.

-Given the evolution of the workforce, it's fair to assert that employee onboarding and offboarding processes must also evolve, with HR leading the charge.
+Given the evolution of the workforce, it's fair to assert that employee onboarding and offboarding processes must also evolve.

 HR: The orchestrator of seamless transitions